-With all the threats of war and financial collapse, there’s another disastrous threat that needs to be addressed – global health threats.
+With all the threats of war and financial collapse, it’s easy to overlook another disastrous threat that needs to be addressed – global health threats.

 The possibility of new health threats during the coming year is very real.

 The most disastrous possibility would be a disease with a strain that spreads so rapidly that we don’t have the means to treat or prevent it.
 Although the United States is a leader in global health and disease prevention, its abilities are not unlimited.

+We’ve had natural pandemics in the past, but now the possibility of a large scale nasty disease is much more likely.
 For example, scientists discovered that if you introduce an extra “mousepox” gene in a mouse, it’s much more likely to be lethal.
-Mousepox is a version of the human disease of smallpox.
+Mousepox is a man-made gain of function version of the human disease of smallpox.